 Environmental issues pose challenges.
 What are the biophysical and social causes of environmental change?
 What exactly is an environmental issue and why are they often controversial and difficult to resolve?
 How can we make a difference?
 You'll address all of these questions as you explore four key global environmental concerns – life, water, carbon, and food – through a rich and interactive set of study materials.
-As you do so, you'll develop a distinctive way of thinking about environments and environmental issues that draws on the insights of both natural and social sciences to be at once intellectually innovative and practically relevant.
+As you do so, you'll develop a distinctive way of thinking about environments and environmental issues that draw on the insights of both natural and social sciences to be at once intellectually innovative and practically relevant.

 What you will study

-The module is organised into six blocks each of which combine print chapters with online textual, audio-visual, and computer-based interactive materials to offer you a highly varied but tightly integrated learning experience.
+The module is organised into six blocks, each of which combine print chapters with online textual, audio-visual, and computer-based interactive materials to offer you a highly varied but tightly integrated learning experience.
 The aim of this multimedia approach is to provide you with both a feeling for and understanding of global environmental issues as they take effect in particular locations and situations.
 Blocks 2 to 5 form the core of the module, each one focusing on a key global environmental challenge.

 Block 1: Introduction

 This begins by introducing you to a key focus of the module – the relationship between earth as a lively place, full of dynamism and change, and earth as a place to live, a place we make home.
-Through an exploration of issues including climate change, emerging infectious disease, bio-char production, and global land grab, you’ll discover the importance of an interdisciplinary approach to environmental issues that can do justice to both the biophysical and social causes of environmental change.
+Through an exploration of issues including climate change, emerging infectious diseases, bio-char production, and global land grab, you’ll discover the importance of an interdisciplinary approach to environmental issues that can do justice to both the biophysical and social causes of environmental change.

 Block 2: Life